terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 ### **5 "Agentic" AI and AI agents (using ZiptieAI)**

-For the simple NN demos, the NN and the code that controls the NN are defined in the same Python script.
-The Tiny CNN demo adds convolution code (convolution basically scans for patterns in neighboring pixels).
-The Tiny Transformer adds "attention heads" (AHs, context sharing between tokens) to the NN Python script.

-A pre-built LLM also has a (1) TF (with AHs) and an (2) internal agent(iAgent, non-GPU code).
-The iAgent totally controls the TF (all inputs to the TF are prompts from the iAgent; prompts, nothing else).
+For the **[simple NN demos](/2.1-predictive-nns/)**, the NN and the code that controls the NN are defined in the same Python script.
+The **[Tiny CNN demo](/2.2-cnns/)** adds convolution code (convolution basically scans for patterns in neighboring pixels).
+The **[Tiny Transformer](/2.3.6-llm-demos/)** adds "attention heads" (AHs, context sharing between tokens) to the NN Python script. **Major "frontier" (lastest and greatest) LLMs** also have not only a very large and complex  (1) TF (with AHs) but also a very sophisicated (2) **internal agent (iAgent, non-GPU code)**.
+The iAgent totally controls the TF and **ALL communication between the TF and iAgent are prompts/reponses**.

-**Agentic AI** totally depends on the TF's ability to provide higher level functionality that mimicks human brain higher level functionality (such as thinking, planning, reasoning, etc).
-For example, you send a prompt with a complex plan, and the TF breaks it down into "atomics" planning steps.
+Most of this page has been about NNs because **an AI agent totally depends on an advanced agentic LLM's ability to provide higher level functionality that mimicks higher level human brain functionality** (such as thinking, planning, reasoning, etc).
+Example: You send a prompt with a complex plan, and the TF breaks it down into **"atomic" planning steps**.
 The TF can do this because it has been trained on such planning text.
-I don't understand the details of how this work, but it is revolutionary.

-(continue.....)
+This capability is revolutionary. **However**, the **probability that the external agent (Py script) can process the atomic plan without error is never 100%**.
+But it is much higher than the chance the script can process the original plan (often messy human language).

+**These limitations of AI are apparent in tiny demos, but major AI systems struggle with the same limitations.** Agentic AI will always be challenging because the LLM is a probablistic computational device with no intelligence.

 *ZAI agentic [demos](/0b-demos/) (WIP)*<br>
 <img src="/assets/tldr-7.png" alt="drones" width="55%">